aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_KEYLESS_ACCOUNTS"></a>

-Whether keyless accounts are enabled, possibly with the ZK-less verification mode.
+Whether the OIDB feature is enabled, possibly with the ZK-less verification mode.

 Lifetime: transient